Supervisor/supervisor/README.txt

   /etc/supervisord.conf and modify to your liking.
-If you'd rather not put the supervisord.conf file in /etc, you can place it anywhere and start supervisord and point it at the configuration file via the -c flag, e.g. "python supervisord.py -c /path/to/sample/conf".
+If you'd rather not put the supervisord.conf file in /etc, you can place it anywhere and start supervisord and point it at the configuration file via the -c flag, e.g. "python supervisord.py -c /path/to/sample/conf" or, if you use the shell script named "supervisord", "supervisord -c /path/to/sample.conf".

   I make reference below to a "$BINDIR" when explaining how to run supervisord and supervisorctl.
 This is the "bindir" directory that